-Discussion will be open for a full week, with two deadlines for each window, to facilitate back-forth conversation and help us avoid last-minute, superficial posts.
+Discussion will be open for more than a week, with two deadlines for each window, to facilitate backforth conversation and help us avoid last-minute, superficial posts.
 Both presenters and non-presenters are expected to comment throughout that week.
 Specifics will be provided with the release of the assignment.